Lyon Auvergne-rhone-alpes, France Travel Guide

 Many museums and attractions close in the early evening, so plan your daytime activities accordingly.
 Dinner reservations are advisable for popular restaurants, especially on weekends.

-Public transport often runs late, but check schedules for last departures if you plan to stay out late.
+Public transport often runs late, but consult the schedule for last departures if you plan to stay out late.

 Discover unique souvenirs, gourmet delights, and fashionable products in Lyon's diverse shopping landscape.

-Immerse yourself in local life at Lyon's traditional markets, where you can find fresh produce, regional specialties, and unique local goods.
+Immerse yourself in local life at Lyon's traditional markets, where you can discover fresh produce, regional specialties, and unique local goods.

 Discover Lyon's artistic heritage and support local craftspeople by checking out specialized workshops and unique artisan boutiques.

-Bring home a piece of Lyon with these memorable and authentic souvenirs that reflect the city's culinary and historical richness.
+Bring home a piece of Lyon with these memorable and real local keepsakes that reflect the city's culinary and historical richness.

 Also consider cookbooks on Lyonnaise cuisine or Coussin de Lyon, a marzipan and chocolate confectionery.